 In Identity-oriented Psychotrauma Therapy we know the importance of this time of life, and how much of what happens during this time affects our ability to grow into confident, healthy adults.

 Just recently I have understood a terrible and utterly self-denying situation that many people unconsciously carry.
-Firstly I will explore and explain the Trauma of Identity (for a basic understanding of how we survive trauma click here).
+Firstly I will explore and explain the Trauma of Identity.

 Trauma of Identity